About

 - graph & hypergraph theory;

-- and mathematical modelling of physical and biological systems.
+- generic mathematical modelling of physical and biological systems;

 Studies